Skip to main content

 A wellness program’s incentive structure, particularly one that fosters competition or attaches financial rewards to specific health outcomes, can become just such a chronic stressor.
 The daily weigh-ins, the public rankings, the fear of missing a target and losing a health insurance premium discount ∞ these can transform a personal wellness journey into a performance-based task.

 This transformation is where the system begins to work against us.
-Instead of a brief, helpful spike, levels can remain persistently elevated.
+Instead of a brief, helpful spike, cortisol levels can remain persistently elevated.
 The emergency alarm, which was designed to be pulled only in true emergencies, is now ringing softly, but constantly, in the background.

 This state of sustained physiological vigilance is the starting point for a cascade of unintended consequences that can touch every aspect of your health, from your metabolic function to your hormonal balance.
-It is here, in this gap between the intended benefit and the biological reality, that a can begin to erode the very well-being it aims to support.
+It is here, in this gap between the intended benefit and the biological reality, that a wellness program can begin to erode the very well-being it aims to support.

 When Incentives Become Threats